alexlichtenberger/dotfiles/README.md

 Headless/Light install is intended for environments like WSL, which do not require a WM or GUI apps, and just installs `oh my zsh`, `p10k`, `.zshrc`, etc for now, just skip `i3 feh picom lxappearance rofi mlocate polybar playerctl imagemagick` as well as kitty and other desktop apps

+WSL specific:
+- run ` Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux` in an elevated powershell prompt
+- install ubuntu lts via microsoft store
+- download windows terminal so you don't hate life
+- use the instructions above

 #### Custom install

 ## Required Packages*